mongodb/specifications/source/command-monitoring/tests/README.rst

 greater than zero. {{errmsg}} values of {{""}} MUST assert that the value is not empty (a string of length greater than 1).

+OK Values
+^^^^^^^^^

+The server is inconsistent on whether the ok values returned are integers or doubles and the spec for simplicity specifies all values as doubles.
+Server ok values of integers MUST be converted in the tests to 32 bit integers for comparison.

 Additional Values
 `````````````````